carlosnabais-uni/TrafficApplication/README.md

 2. In the prompt window, paste the repository link https://github.com/carlosnabais-uni/TrafficApplication.git under the URL field.

-3. Select the directory to clone the repository to and then click clone.
+3. Select the directory to clone the repository to and then click "Clone".

 4. When done, a new prompt window will show.
 Click "Yes" to open the cloned repo on Android Studio.